 The only difference between steppe and a desert is the average temperature which is recorded and the precipitation level.
 You can find the prairie getting transformed into a desert with a lack of rain, at the same time the right amount of rainfall can turn it to a meadow.
 You’ll enjoy the greenery during October, especially the lush vegetation on the mountain ranges.

 At San Luis Patosi it could be 75 degrees and sunny one day, and 50 degrees and raining the following morning.
 You should be prepared for fussy weather in this city.

 b) How to get around the city & the cost of living

 You can take a flight to San Luis Potosi from different places in Mexico such as Leon and Guadalajara in Mexico, or from the US.
-From the city center, the airport is at a distance of about 7 miles.
+The airport is at a distance of about 7 miles from the city center.